AabyeHald/Article-2022-04-AzureAutomation-The-Basics/README.md

 This is a very simple automation platform, based on Azure Automation and Log-Analytics.
 This type of platform is in my mind central for operating Azure at any kind of scale - hence it is essential to fully understand what it can do, which in engineering terms means kicking some tires and getting the hands dirty.

-This repository is accompanied by the article: [Link to follow later, when the Article is ready]
+This repository is accompanied by the article: [Azure Automation - The Basics](https://blog.aabyehald.com/article/Azure-Automation-The-Basics/)

 In this README, it is enough to state that the deployed platform contains the following components: